New Gas Appliance Installation

 4. Make sure the business has public liability insurance.
 You’ll also want to check with your insurer about whether the job will impact your own insurance.

-Checklist before starting gas work
+Checklist before the gas work starts.

 Once you’ve chosen your Gas Safe registered engineer, it’s a good idea to confirm the job in writing, including these details: